• Skip to primary navigation

 For Orange Buttercream Frosting-

-• Now add the orange zest, a tbsp of juice and another cup of sugar and whisk to incorporate well.
+• Now add the orange zest, a tablespoon of juice and another cup of sugar and whisk to incorporate well.

-• Add in the last batch of sugar and the remaining amount of orange juice as required for the right consistency.
-Continue to beat well till the buttercream gets a smooth, silky and pipeable .
+• Add in the last batch of sugar, vanilla and the remaining amount of orange juice as required for the right consistency.
+Continue to beat well till the buttercream gets smooth, silky and pipeable.

 Notes